andrewchilds/overcast/README.md

     Shut down a DigitalOcean droplet.

   overcast digitalocean snapshot [name] [snapshot-name]
     Creates a named snapshot of a droplet.
-This process will reboot the instance.
+This will reboot the instance.

     Example:
     $ overcast digitalocean snapshot db.01 db.01.snapshot